 This list can’t be written without a Stevie Wonder song.
 He’s without a doubt one of the greatest musicians in all of history.
-Recorded in 1965 when he only fifteen, it’s unbelievable how talented he was.
+Recorded in 1965 when he was only fifteen, it’s unbelievable how talented he was.
 He recorded some of the world’s greatest hits still as a child.
-After a long career in performing and recording this track he played on the album, Up-Tight remains to be on of the best he ever did.
+After a long career in performing and recording this track he played on the album, Up-Tight remains to be one of the best he ever did.
 I love the part,

 Baby, everything is all right, uptight, out of sight